NativeScript/plugins/packages/imagepicker/README.md

 imagePicker: ImagePicker = imagePickerPlugin.create(options: Options, hostView: View)
 ```

-Creates an instance of the ImagePicker class.
+Creates an instance of the [ImagePicker class](#imagepicker-class).

 - _Optional_: `options` - The ImagePicker instance settings.
 See [Options](#options)
 - _Optional_: (`iOS-only`) `hostView` - Can be set to the view that hosts the image picker.
 Intended to be used when opening the picker from a modal page.

 ---
 ### Options
+An object passed to the [create](#create) method to specify the characteristics of a media selection.

 | Option | Type | Default |Description
 |:---------------------------|:-------- |:---------|:-------